openhab/openhabian/docs/openhabian.md

 to get the automated openHABian installation going.

-Please note that we cannot test HW/OS combos upfront so there is no support / no guarantee for this work as explained in the [README](https://github.com/openhab/openhabian/blob/master/README.md).
+Please note that we cannot test HW/OS combos beyond RPis upfront so there is no support / no promise for this work as explained in the [README](https://github.com/openhab/openhabian/blob/master/README.md).
-Don't be too disappointed if you run into errors.
 Drop us a note on Github.

 ## openHABian Configuration Tool
 The following instructions target a Raspberry Pi openHABian setup but should be applicable to all openHABian environments.